Akssi/StyleTransfer/README.md

 Training scripts were done by me according to multiple papers (see references)

 The script train.py trains the network using a single style image for style refrence.
 The script train_multipleStyle.py trains the network using a dataset for both the content images and the style images.
-The script train_temporalLoss.py trains the network with the additional temporal loss function
+The script train_temporalLoss.py trains the network with the additional temporal loss function.

 The savedModel folder contains a few saved weights for diffrent style and for diffrent parameter values.